nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 ## Act
 Based on the analysis of behavior of users, some marketing strategies for converting casual riders into members are as follows:

-1. **Seasonal Membership Offers**: Since casual riders are most active during the spring and summer months, discounted or special memberships could be offered during this period.
+1. **Seasonal Membership Offers**: Since casual riders are most active during the spring and summer months, discounted or special memberships can be offered during this period.

-2. **Weekend Promotions**: Casual riders tend to cycle more on weekends, so exclusive weekend deals could be introduced, such as "Weekend Rider Offer: Sign up for a membership this weekend and get 10% off for the first 3 months!".
+2. **Weekend Promotions**: Casual riders tend to cycle more on weekends, so exclusive weekend deals can be introduced, such as "Weekend Rider Offer: Sign up for a membership this weekend and get 10% off for the first 3 months!".

 3. **Location-Based Campaigns**: The data from the map can be used to target the most popular starting and ending locations.
-Location-based marketing campaigns could be implemented, offering promotions like "Join us at [popular location] and get a free ride or a discount on your first month of membership!" or setting up kiosks at these high-traffic areas where casual riders frequent.
+Location-based marketing campaigns can be implemented, offering promotions like "Join us at [popular location] and get a free ride or a discount on your first month of membership!" or setting up kiosks at these high-traffic areas where casual riders frequent.

 4. **Membership Cards and Loyalty Programs**: A membership card that allows riders to collect points based on the number of trips or total ride duration can be introduced.
 Rewards such as free rides, discounts on renewals, or exclusive access to events can be offered.
 For example, "Earn points with every ride and unlock discounts or special perks with our membership card!"

-5. **Time-Sensitive Offers for Peak Hours**: Casual riders are more likely to ride in the early evening and between 10 am and 2 pm, so time-limited offers targeting those specific hours can be created.
-For example, "Sign up before 2 pm today and get a 20% discount on your membership for the next 3 months!" or "Ride during peak hours and get double points for membership rewards!".
+5. **Time-Sensitive Offers for Peak Hours**: Casual riders are more likely to ride in the early evening and between 10 AM and 2 PM, so time-limited offers targeting those specific hours can be created.
+For example, "Sign up before 2 PM today and get a 20% discount on your membership for the next 3 months!" or "Ride during peak hours and get double points for membership rewards!".